-Here at St Thomas More we are happy to say that we have achieved the Silver Level of the Rights Respecting Schools Award in June 2017 after lots of hard work.
+In 2018 we achieved our first Gold Level of the Rights Respecting Schools Award after lots of hard work.

-Well done to all of our pupils, expecially the UNICEF ambassadors, as they have made this achievement possible!
+Well done to all of our pupils, especially the UNICEF steering group, as they have made this achievement possible!

 "The UNICEF UK Rights Respecting Schools Award (RRSA) supports schools across the UK to embed children’s human rights in their ethos and culture.
 The award recognises achievement in putting the UN Convention on the Right of the Child (UNCRC) at the heart of a school’s practice to improve well-being and help all children realise their potential.
 The award is based on principles of equality, dignity, respect, non-discrimination and participation.
 The initiative started in 2006 and schools involved in the Award have reported a positive impact on relationships and well-being, leading to better learning and behaviour, improved academic standards and less bullying.”